Paul and Barbara Henkels Chair

 A noted soloist, Mr. Khaner has performed concertos with orchestras throughout the United States, Canada, and Asia, collaborating with conductors including Riccardo Chailly, Christoph von Dohnányi, Charles Dutoit, Christoph Eschenbach, Claus Peter Flor, Hans Werner Henze, Vladimir Jurowski, Erich Leinsdorf, Kurt Masur, Yannick Nézet-Séguin, Yutaka Sado, Wolfgang Sawallisch, Gerard Schwarz, José Serebrier, Robert Spano, Franz Welser-Möst, and David Zinman.
-Mr. Khaner’s concerto repertoire is extensive, and he has premiered many works, including the concertos by Ned Rorem, Behzad Ranjbaran, Jonathan Leshnoff, Eric Sessler, and David Chesky, all written for him.
+Mr. Khaner’s concerto repertoire is extensive, and he has premiered many works, including the concertos by Ned Rorem, Behzad Ranjbaran, Jonathan Leshnoff, Eric Sessler, David Chesky, and Samuel Jones, all written for him.
 As a recitalist, Mr. Khaner has appeared on four continents with pianists Charles Abramovic, Mr. Eschenbach, Lowell Liebermann, Mr. Sawallisch, Hugh Sung, and many others.
 He regularly incorporates into his programs the music of today’s composers, many of whom have written expressly for him.

 Mr. Khaner is a founding member of the Syrinx Trio (with former Philadelphia Orchestra Principal Viola Roberto Díaz and Philadelphia Orchestra Principal Harp Elizabeth Hainen), which made its Carnegie Hall debut in 2001 at Weill Recital Hall.